 Documentation

-While developing large applications, it becomes virtually impossible to keep track of all features, even when being involved in the development of each and every functionality.
+While developing large applications, it becomes daunting to keep track of all features, even when being involved in the development of each and every functionality.
 In addition, requirements can change so often that two developers could have different opinions about how a particular feature should work.

 Furthermore, new team members would have a hard time understanding how a particular code should work.